What should I do if my baby is rubbing their eyes constantly?

 What are the main symptoms of allergic eye disease?

+If a baby or todddler is constantly rubbing their eyes, even when they're not tired, this could indicate that they are suffering from allergic eye disease.
 Typical symptoms of allergic eye disease include itching and watering.
 The white part of the eye becomes pink or red.
 In more severe forms, the child may become sensitive to light and there may be a mucus-like, ropey discharge.
 Small white gelatinous bumps can appear around the cornea – where the white part of the eye meets the clear part.

 What are the different types of allergic eye disease?